MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 }
 ```

-The game developer gets to choose which things they want to expose to their modders, and it's done by creating a single `mod.h` header like the one below. grug also uses this header to detect mods trying to use something that was not exposed.
+The game developer gets to choose which things they want to expose to their modders, and it's done by creating a single `mod.h` header like the one below. grug also uses this header to detect mods trying to use something that was not exposed to them.

 ```c++
 #pragma once